bchareyre/yade-mpi/doc/sphinx/installation.rst

 names of the Debian-packages.

-.. warning:: If you have Ubuntu 14.04 Trusty, you need to add -DCMAKE_CXX_FLAGS="-frounding-math" during the configuration step of compilation (see below) or to install libcgal-dev from our `external PPA <https://launchpad.net/~yade-users/+archive/external/>`_.
+.. warning:: If you have Ubuntu 14.04 Trusty, you need to add -DCMAKE_CXX_FLAGS=-frounding-math during the configuration step of compilation (see below) or to install libcgal-dev from our `external PPA <https://launchpad.net/~yade-users/+archive/external/>`_.
  Otherwise the following error occurs on AMD64 architectures::